CaneBayComputers/podium/README.md

 ### Setup Considerations

-- **Project Location**: All projects are saved to the `projects` folder within the `cbc-development` directory.
+- **Project Directory Location**: All projects are saved to the `projects` folder within the `cbc-development` directory.
 Projects **cannot be renamed or moved** after installation, as this will break configurations and services.
 - **Automated Configuration**: The `new_project.sh` script is currently designed only for Laravel projects, while `clone_project.sh` supports any PHP project.
 Both scripts automatically set up the database name, derived from the project name, and add an entry to the `/etc/hosts` file.
 These configurations are managed by the setup process and should **not be changed manually** to avoid breaking dependencies and expected configurations.

+### Using Existing Docker-Compose Files
+- **For Projects with Existing `docker-compose.yml`**: If a Laravel or PHP project already includes its own `docker-compose.yml` file, it’s recommended to follow that project’s original setup and installation instructions rather than using these scripts.
+Existing Docker configurations may have custom settings, dependencies, or services that differ from the setup provided by `cbc-development`.
+Using the project’s own setup will help ensure it functions as expected.

 ### Multiple Installations and VPC Configuration
 - **Unique Networks**: Multiple `cbc-development` setups can run on the same machine, each using a unique `/24` VPC subnet.